Adavi654/swe6733-group2-outty/docs/docs/backlog-ordering-rationale.md

 The backlog is ordered according to business value, technical dependencies, and risk reduction:

-1. Authentication features are prioritized first , because every other feature requires user accounts.
+1. Authentication features are prioritized first, because every other feature requires user accounts.

-2. Profiles creation is prioritized next , because there is no matching without profile information.
+2. Profiles creation is prioritized next, because there is no matching without profile information.

 3. Adventure interests and preferences are prioritized before matching, because the matching engine requires information about user adventure interests and preferences.